DTEX CUSTOMER SUPPORT SERVICES

 Table 3.
 Targeted Response/Resolution Times

 DTEX is committed to maintaining the availability of the platform.
-Availability is defined as when the user interface for the Software can be logged into.
+Availability is defined as when the user interface for the Software is substantially operable.
 It excludes any period of time that the Service cannot be logged into due to:

 - Scheduled maintenance periods and necessary but unscheduled Emergency Maintenance;